Light nuisance is when a powerful light shines directly into a living space of your home.

-If you are bothered by a light source, first approach the person responsible for the lighting and explain your concerns politely.
-Very often they will be unaware that a problem exists.
-A minor adjustment to the angle of the light, or an agreement reached about when the lights should be turned on or off may be all that is needed.
+If you are bothered by a light, you should first talk to the person responsible and explain the issues you are having.
+They may be unaware that their light is causing an issue and a minor adjustment to the angle of the light, or an agreement about when the lights should be turned on or off may be all that is needed.

-If an agreement cannot be reached with your neighbour, we can deal with light that is causing a statutory nuisance in the view of an environmental health officer.
-If you contact us, make sure you have information about the source of the light nuisance and what you have done so far.
+If you cannot reach an agreement with your neighbour, we can deal with light that is causing a statutory nuisance in the view of an environmental health officer.

 What to consider when installing security lights